Category Archives: Arts

 When I first began blogging in 2002, I updated often and at length.
 I was engaged this way for many years.
 I also posted photos of my artwork and crafts, and my poetry.
 When my daughter was born, I wrote about my experiences with her.

 And then Facebook came on the scene.
 Most of my social group (online and off) migrated to using that, and I started to as well.
-And when Claire turned four, I decided it was time to back off on writing publicly about her in detail, and that gutted my motivation to write.
+And when Bean turned four, I decided it was time to back off on writing publicly about her in detail, and that gutted my motivation to write.
 I’d still post about crafts we did, and other activities, but eventually I moved it all to Facebook.

 In the past year, when I sit down to write here, I fumble.
 I grope for something to say.
 I might have a wisp of inspiration, yet some part of me whispers that it’s nothing new, it’s just more noise in the world.
 Why bother?